 There are few things more frustrating than inspecting a rental unit following a tenant move-out, only to find the home completely trashed.
 Some units may have holes punched through doors and walls, while others may be so dirty they need professional cleaning.
-It can get so bad you might even need to think about remodeling!
+It can get so bad you might even need to think about remodelling!

 Unfortunately, dealing with damaged rental units is just part of being a real estate investor.
 Thankfully, there are many ways to ensure these circumstances don’t impact your real estate investing business.

 In some cases, requiring security deposits up-front can help ensure your interests as an investor are looked out for.
 In others, working to recoup expenses after a tenant moves out can be more challenging, but is often still possible.
-Both may be necessary in certain circumstances.
+Both may be necessary for certain circumstances.

 Proactively addressing tenant damage